he9qi/simple_token_auth/README.md

-# SimpleTokenAuthorization
+# SimpleTokenAuth

-SimpleTokenAuthorization is mostly similar to `https://github.com/gonzalo-bulnes/simple_token_authentication`, but it uses Rails' `authenticate_or_request_with_http_token` method like it mentioned here: http://blog.envylabs.com/post/75521798481/token-based-authentication-in-rails.
+SimpleTokenAuth is mostly similar to `https://github.com/gonzalo-bulnes/simple_token_authentication`, but it uses Rails' `authenticate_or_request_with_http_token` method like it mentioned here: http://blog.envylabs.com/post/75521798481/token-based-authentication-in-rails.

 ## Usage